Best Value Colleges: Which Schools Provide Best Bang for Your Buck?

 Learn which schools offer the best value for your investment

 If you're a parent helping one or more children to pay for college, the cost is likely to be a top concern.

 Looking for the best value colleges may be on your to-do list if making your money stretch as far as possible is a priority.
 But what constitutes value?
 And how do you determine a school's true value, beyond the cost of attendance?
 Here's everything you need to know.

 Tuition, fees, room and board and textbooks are the biggest college expenses students and parents need to be prepared for.
 But, the numbers alone don't necessarily define a college or university's true value.
 To gauge that, it's also important to consider things like:

-The interests of your student also need to be taken into account.
-For example, one student might value a school that offers a specialized degree program or the potential to participate in an internship with a high-profile company, while another may place more value on smaller class size or a larger financial aid package.
+The interests of your students also need to be taken into account.
+For example, one student might value a school that offers a specialized degree program or the potential to participate in an internship with a high-profile company, while another may place more value on smaller class sizes or a larger financial aid package.

 With that in mind, this list highlights the 10 best value colleges for the money.

 MIT ranks highly in value for students interested in pursuing engineering, computer sciences, and similar STEM fields.
 The net price on average is $21,576 annually after financial aid packages (including scholarships and grants) are factored in.
 That's higher than the national average of $15,523 but students get their money's worth after graduation.
 Six months after they graduate, they're earning a median of $94,200.

 Just down the road from MIT is Princeton University, where 60 percent of students receive need-based grants.
 With financial aid included, the cost of attending is $16,793, which isn't much higher than the national average.
 After graduating, Princeton alums earn a median of $66,700 and it's a haven for students looking for a degree in public policy.
 Princeton's ivy-trimmed campus and small class size add to its appeal.